dchesbro/bashdoard/README.md

 ## Why did you build Bashdoard?

-Because I wanted a simple dashboard and was not completely satisfied with other similar projects.
-I also think terminal interfaces look really cool.
+Because I wanted a simple dashboard for my home server and was not completely satisfied with other projects.
+I also think terminal interfaces look cool.

 ## How can I use Bashdoard?